uPortal-Attic/uportal-home/docs/README.md

 ### [App directory](app-directory.md)

 Browse a directory of apps, sort them alphabetically or by rating, and filter them by category.
-You can also directyly launch the app or view the details about an app on its deep-linkable details page.
+You can also directly launch the app or view the details about an app on its deep-linkable details page.

 ### [Search](search.md)